sisoje/testable-view-swiftui/README.md

 - The additional rendering pass observed in MVVM may indicate a non-negligible performance overhead that could be critical in resource-intensive or highly dynamic interfaces.

 It is essential to recognize that SwiftUI views are defined as value types with a body property, determining their rendered content.
 This understanding is key when considering how MVVM patterns might introduce extra complexity into this rendering process.

+# Bonus - testing the sheet presentation logic

+The ContentModel structure implements the SwiftUI View protocol and includes a sheet presentation controlled by the sheetShown Boolean state.
+The .sheet modifier is set to present a sheet when sheetShown is true.
+The content of the sheet includes a Text view with .viewInspectorPostOnAppear(), which posts a notification through a custom NotificationCenter when the sheet appears.

+In testing, an asynchronous expectation is set up to listen for this notification using .viewInspectorReceiveOnAppear.
+When the notification is received, indicating the Text view has appeared (and thus the sheet is presented), the expectation is fulfilled, confirming the sheet presentation logic works as intended.
+This test assures that the navigation flow to the sheet in the SwiftUI app occurs as expected, relying solely on notification handling rather than visual verification.